A Church For You?

 The church is a community not a one man band!
 So dozens of people from the village and area help to run the services, organise youth and children's work and keep the church open for visitors.

 Church members give generously to the church (there is no central funding, it is all raised locally).
 This pays for a full time vicar and the upkeep of our very old building.
-Kevin Flanagan is our vicar and he is also responsible for St Peter's in Church Lawford.
+The vicar is also responsible for St Peter's in Church Lawford.

 Village wide events are one important way of raising money to keep the building in good order, and they are fun!